MRtrix3/mrtrix3/docs/reference/config_file_options.rst

      A boolean value to indicate whether bitwise storage of binary data is permitted (most 3rd party software packages don't support bitwise data).
 If false (the default), data will be stored using more widely supported unsigned 8-bit integers.

+*  **NIFTI.AlwaysUseVer2**
+    *default: 0 (false)*

+     A boolean value to indicate whether NIfTI images should always be written in the new NIfTI-2 format.
+If false, images will be written in the older NIfTI-1 format by default, with the exception being files where the number of voxels along any axis exceeds the maximum permissible in that format (32767), in which case the output file will automatically switch to the NIfTI-2 format.

 *  **NeedOpenGLCoreProfile**
     *default: 1 (true)*